edumueller/resume/README.md

 - Currently breaking the company's monolith into microservices, using **eks (k8s)**, **IaC** and automating the whole deployment process using **jenkins**.
 - Developing monitoring and logging

-### Product Development Manager
+### Product Development Manager @ Fluxo Business Automation
 > November, 2017 - April, 2018
 > Curitiba, Brazil

-• Participate in customer meetings to understand requirements while suggesting changes to reduce the development cycle and improve final product quality.
+* Participate in customer meetings to understand requirements while suggesting changes to reduce the development cycle and improve final product quality.
-• Partner with the team to further understand the requirements and then decide on the technology to be used to meet them
+* Partner with the team to further understand the requirements and then decide on the technology to be used to meet them
-• Design the architecture
+* Design the architecture
+* Participate in the Front and Back End development itself, leading the team.

+### Fullstack Developer @ Fluxo Business Automation
+> June, 2017 - November, 2018
+> Curitiba, Brazil

+Main developer of the software Academus.
+Other activities:
+* Setting up AWS EC2 containers.
+* Automating server configuration using Shell Scripting and CRON
+* Configuring and maintaining the MySQL databases, including replication.
+* Setting up APIs to be used by the iOS and Android apps.

+Languages: PHP, Javascript & Jquery, HTML, CSS, SQL Other skills developed: Create & use RESTful APIs in PHP.